Exabyte-io/documentation/docs/models/overview.md

 <!-- TODO by MH -->

-What is a model, method, which ones we support and current and which ones will support soon.
+What is a model, method, which ones we support at current and which ones will be supported soon.